 Older gasoline engines use a carburetor that mixes the fuel and air in exact proportions for efficient carburetion.
 It has many small passageways and delicate parts which can be damaged by dirt.
 A dirty carburetor can cause erratic performance or complete engine shutdown.

-Carbureted engines have been replaced with electronic fuel injection (EFI) systems.
+Modern vehicles are equipped with electronic fuel injection (EFI) systems.
 Fuel injection is a much simpler, more precise way to deliver fuel to the cylinders.

 Gasoline and diesel engines normally use a fuel injector for each cylinder.
 The injector meters the fuel under high pressure through small openings in the tip and into the combustion chamber.
 A supply pump supplies fuel to each injector.
 High operating pressures and tight clearances make the injectors vulnerable to damage and wear when exposed to dirt and contaminants.
 The key to keeping a fuel system operating at its best is cleanliness.

-Types and Sources of Contaminants
+Types and sources of contaminants

 Contaminants may enter the fuel system when unfiltered fuel is pumped into the vehicle tank or through loose tank caps or faulty sealing gaskets.
 Fuel can also be compromised by contaminants or dirt particles left in the tanks or lines during the manufacturing and assembly process.
 The most common contaminants found in fuel are rust, dirt and water.